Items' Checkpoints in TRichView

 ▪RichView.Style.CheckpointColor for "normal" checkpoints (clGreen by default)

 ▪RichView.Style.CheckpointEvColor for checkpoints with RaiseEvent=True (clLime by default)

 You can create your own procedure for drawing checkpoints, see TRVStyle.OnDrawCheckpoint.

-The usual using of checkpoint is obtaining its vertical coordinate (relative to the top of document area) and scrolling document so that the item associated with the checkpoint becomes visible.
+A checkpoint is usually used to get its vertical coordinate (relative to the top of the document area) and scrolling the document so that the item associated with this checkpoint becomes visible.
 There are some more interesting applications for checkpoints.

 You can add checkpoint at the end of the document using AddCheckpoint method.